 In fact, when constructing experiential retail, nothing is set in stone or guaranteed until the keys are handed over.
 If a builder can’t accept that, this type of project is not for them.

-A high-level of trust is required as the contractor needs to be an integral part of the team throughout the project.
+A high level of trust is required as the contractor needs to be an integral part of the team throughout the project.
 WDS embeds our project manager and chief estimator with the client’s customer experience team, merchandise team, and visual team, as well as the design team, early in the process.

 During the ideation stage, we serve as a check and balance to the many “What if we did this…?” questions that arise.
-Conceptual budgeting and scheduling are critical at this stage, but we work backwards.
-If we know the schedule and budget, we work to figure out how to make these “What if” ideas reality within the defined project parameters.
+Conceptual budgeting and scheduling are critical at this stage, but we work backward.
+If we know the schedule and budget, we work to figure out how to make these “What if” ideas a reality within the defined project parameters.

 When I wrote the original draft for this blog, WDS was getting ready to host executives from a retail client at a walkthrough for an experiential facility under construction.
 It was not our first rodeo, and we were fully expecting changes as original ideas evolved and new ideas took hold.
 Our predictions were accurate, and we embraced agility to adjust to the changes on the fly to create the retail experience that our client had envisioned.
 And re-envisioned.
 And even re-re-envisioned!